Alex Staniforth

-Alex Staniforth (born 1995, in Chester, Cheshire, England) is an adventurer, speaker, author and charity ambassador from Cheshire, United Kingdom.
+Alex Staniforth (born 1995) is an English adventurer, speaker, author, and charity ambassador.
 He has made two attempts to climb Mount Everest and completed numerous endurance challenges.
 His debut book 'Icefall' was published in March 2016 and is an autobiographical account of his attempts to climb Everest.
 In July 2017, Staniforth became the fastest person to climb all 100 UK county tops in 72 days.

 Early life

 Staniforth was born in Chester, Cheshire in 1995.
 He grew up in Kelsall and attended Tarporley High School and Sixth Form College.

 Everest

 Staniforth first attempted to climb Mount Everest aged 18.
-After reaching Everest Base Camp from Lukla, he and his team were preparing for their bid on the summit when an avalanche in the Khumbu Icefall killed 16 climbing Sherpas.
+After reaching Everest Base Camp from Lukla, he and his team were preparing for their climb when an avalanche in the Khumbu Icefall killed 16 climbing Sherpas.
 The decision was taken to abandon the expedition.

 Staniforth returned to Everest in 2015.
 On 25 April 2015, the Nepal earthquake struck.
 The earthquake measured 7.8 on the Richter scale and precipitated several avalanches on Everest, one of which hit base camp and killed 3 Sherpas in Staniforth's team.
 He and his team was just below Camp 1 (6,050m) and became stranded on the mountain for two days before evacuation by helicopter.